4-Week Weight Training Plan for Women

 If you're looking to lose weight or just maintain your physique, try cutting back on cardio for a few weeks to focus on these strength training exercises for women that increase metabolism and build lean muscle

 Are you cardio-ing yourself to death?
-Yes, running, cycling, and hitting the elliptical religiously can absolutely help you drop pounds-especially when you have a lot to lose.
+Yes, running, cycling, and hitting the elliptical religiously can absolutely help you reach your goals, especially if you're looking to lose weight.
 But, at some point, you're going to hit a plateau, says Holly Perkins, C.S.C.S., founder of Women's Strength Nation and author of Lift to Get Lean.

 To get past it, you need strength training in your life.
 Why?
 Lifting weights helps to amp your metabolism for long after your gym-time ends since the more muscle you have, the more calories you torch when working out and while sitting perfectly still.
 Not to mention, strength training is a great way for women (and, well, everyone) to steer clear of injury; the stronger the muscles surrounding and supporting your joints, the more you'll be able to maintain good form and keep out of harm's way.
 And, of course, lifting weights can — and does — make you strong AF (without causing you to "bulk up").
 (Related: 11 Major Health and Fitness Benefits of Lifting Weights)

 If you're new to weight training, don't worry.
 Perkins created this four-week beginner strength training workout for women to help you to build a solid foundation of strength training and shift your body into a new place after all that cardio.
 The really great news?
 You only have to do this routine twice a week.
-Each week, the moves will stay the same, but we'll make the routine harder by changing the program variables (like rest, sets, reps, or load).
+Each week, the moves will stay the same, but the routine will get harder thanks to changing program variables (i.e. rest, sets, reps, or load).